rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/mail_setup.md

 **viii.
 Send email to mailbox for creating tickets**

-Once setup, the Ticket Authors or customers can send emails to the mailboxes and their tickets will be created in the Helpdesk.
+Once setup, customers can send emails to the mailboxes and their tickets will be created in the Helpdesk.

 ### 2. Mailbox Reading

 **i.
-Enable** : When enabled, ticket Authors can directly send mails to the mailboxes and their tickets will be created in the Helpdesk.
-Ticket authors and Staff can add followups via mail.
+Enable** : When enabled,customers can directly send emails to the mailboxes and their tickets will be created in the Helpdesk.
+Customers and staff can add followups via email.

 **ii.
 Disable** :When Disabled, tickets will not be created via mail and new followups by customer and Staff cannot be added via mail.